Day-care fees and service vouchers

 Effects of the time the child participates in early childhood education on the client fee/on the client’s responsibility, deductible, for a private service voucher:

-The agreed time is 151 hours a month or more, up to 288 euros monts.
+- The agreed time is 151 hours a month or more, up to 295 euros month.

-The number of hours for free pre-pnumber of hours for free pre-primary education is 84 a month.
+- The number of hours for free pre-number of hours for free pre-primary education is 84 a month.

 For more information concerning the client fees in municipal early childhood education along with the value of the service voucher in privately run early childhood education and care, please, contact the secretary responsible for client fee issues within your own region.